Shoshurbari Zindabad 2: Production

 On May 13, 2018, the Muharat of the film was held at Priyanka Shooting Spot in Dhaka.
-Bappy Chowdhury and Apu Biswas signed for a contract for the lead roles of the film on February 8, 2018.
+Bappy Chowdhury and Apu Biswas signed a contract for the lead roles of the film on February 8, 2018.

 Music

-The film soundtrack composed by Emon Saha, Shree Pritam, and Akassh.
+The film's soundtrack was composed by Emon Saha, Shree Pritam, and Akassh.

 Release

 The film was scheduled to release on March 20, 2020, but the release was postponed due to the COVID-19 pandemic.
-The film was released on February 11, 2022 in 25 cinemas.
+The film was released on February 11, 2022, in 25 cinemas.